 Some people may look in the mirror one day and find that their eyelids aren’t complimenting their profile to their liking.
 Consequently, this may lead to feelings of insecurity towards the appearance of their eyelids.
 Some people, however, may even find that their eyelids are impairing their vision.
-Dr. Joseph Russo strives to provide one of the best Blepharoplasty Boston has to offer, which will enhance treatment to improve the eyelids, whether the reason be aesthetics or functionality.
+Dr. Joseph Russo strives to provide one of the best Blepharoplasty Boston has to offer, which will enhance treatment to improve the eyelids, whether the reason is aesthetics or functionality.

 Located in Newton, Massachusetts, Dr. Joseph Russo is an expert and educator in the field of plastic surgery and cosmetic treatments.
 He and his staff believe it is important to know the patients as individuals to better understand their desires and end goals, personalize their care and customize their results.
 Contact us today to schedule a consultation appointment.